Tartori/hids_thesis/README.md

 * Add multiple connections to different database systems
 * Add multiple different versions of alerting
 * Add software hardening --> detection of modification of software or config
+* adding table wiht errors
+* storing everything on every run
+* extending fids file table to contain all the information of TSK for file and directory
+* the alerting stuff

+### mile stones

+* finished coding with prototype
+* update documentation

 ## programming language decisions